 Holdem Manager 3 Review: New Features

-The new HM3 looks the most user-friendly tracking software, and on top of that, it lets you customize everything to the details, which not only looks great but also gives a lot of power to you.
+The new HM3 looks the most user-friendly tracking software, and on top of that, it lets you customize everything to the details, which not only looks great but also gives a lot of power to you in your poker games.

 With more than 2000 HUD stats, this apps gives you a chance to analyze everything you can think of.